 - People who are ill will not be allowed to visit.
 The transmission of illnesses can be fatal to gorillas, who have no immunity against human viruses.
 Gorillas can die from a cold!

 - Do not attempt to touch the gorillas.
 Like all wild animals, they can be unpredictable.

 - Always stay in a tightly packed group, and never wander off by yourself.

 - Keep your voices low at all times and avoid speaking unnecessarily.

 - Eating and drinking is prohibited when you are near the gorillas.

 - Flash photography is prohibited.
-Gorillas are scared of bright flashes and in particular, white flashes.
+Gorillas are scared of bright flashes, and white ones in particular.

-- In order not to disturb or influence the behavior of a gorilla family, visitor’s group sizes are limited and different from one country to the other.
+- So as not to disturb or influence the behaviour of a gorilla family, visitor’s group sizes are limited and different from one country to the other.

-- A hat and gloves to protect from stinging neetles
+- A hat and gloves to protect yourself against stinging nettles

 - 1-2 litres of drinking water

 Note: A few of the locals live very close to the Park, but they’ve never seen the Gorillas for lack of means (finances, transport, equipment etc).
 However, some NGOs occasionally help schools, co-operatives, and villagers by sponsoring them to go and see them.